Everything Is 4: Background

 The first song produced for the album was the first single, "Want to Want Me", which Derulo made the lead single after listening it to with several friends.
-For the song "Painkiller", a duet featuring singer-sobgwriter Meghan Trainor, the singer revealed that he decided to include her on the song after meeting her backstage at a couple of shows.
+For the song "Painkiller", a duet featuring singer-songwriter Meghan Trainor, the singer revealed that he decided to include her on the song after meeting her backstage at a couple of shows.
 The collaboration with Stevie Wonder in "Broke" was born during a dinner at the White House.

 Derulo explained the significance of the title saying: "It's called Everything is 4 because it's my fourth album, but there are also other meanings.
-All happens for a reason, everything is for my mom, everything is for my fans.
+All happens for a reason, everything is for my mom, and everything is for my fans.
 Everything is for myself to prove that I can do it.
 Everything is for the future.
 I could go on, but in the end the meaning is "Everything happens for a reason".
 Then there is also the meaning of the number 4: a chair has four legs, a table even.
 They are also 4 seasons, representing change.
 So 4 is a number that follows us everywhere.
 4 is symmetrical.
 Then, Everything is 4."